CodingLized/COMP2401_Final-Project_F25/README.md

-## Sources
+## Source Acknowledgements and Additional Notes

--set_bit function adapted from my Assignment 3 submisson -get_bit function adapted from my Assignment 3 submisson
+- set_bit function adapted from my Assignment 3 submisson
+- get_bit function adapted from my Assignment 3 submisson

+- The makefile contains additional labels used for debugging which causes all files to always recompile.
+These labels should be ignored.